My Favorite Side Dishes

 Chop the spinach very fine.

-Melt 1 tbl. butter in a saucepan, add 2 tsp flour and blend.
+Melt 1 tablespoon. butter in a saucepan, add 2 tsp flour and blend.

 Slowly add 3/4 cup milk and stir constantly until mixture thickens.